geanttechnology/aurelia-kendoui-books/about-catalog/navigation_guide.md

 This **[section](https://aurelia-ui-toolkits.gitbooks.io/kendoui-bridge-docs/content/about_this_application.html)** which starts with [introduction](#/help/docs/about_this_application/1._introduction) is the collection of articles explaining the purpose and structure of this **[Aurelia-Kendui Components Catalog application](http://aurelia-ui-toolkits.github.io/demo-kendo/)**.
 The gist of this collection of articles is:
 <br><br>
-&nbsp; &nbsp; &nbsp; - If you are a developer looking for a well balanced set of UI components for Aurelia - check the **[catalog of components](http://aurelia-ui-toolkits.github.io/demo-kendo/#/samples)**.
+&nbsp; &nbsp; &nbsp; - Check the **[catalog of components](http://aurelia-ui-toolkits.github.io/demo-kendo/#/samples)** if you are Aurelia application developer interested in finding out what components are available

-&nbsp; &nbsp; &nbsp; - If you are a developer already knowing about this set of UI components for Aurelia - check **[App developers tutorials](https://aurelia-ui-toolkits.gitbooks.io/kendoui-bridge-docs/content/developers_tutorials.html)**
+&nbsp; &nbsp; &nbsp; - Check **[App developers tutorials](https://aurelia-ui-toolkits.gitbooks.io/kendoui-bridge-docs/content/developers_tutorials.html)** to learn how to use these components in the context of your Aurelia application
 <br><br>

 #### About Aurelia